-This walk gave us a glimpse into their traditional way of life, but a visit to their village made clear that life has changed for the Bushmen.
+This walk gave us a glimpse into their traditional way of life, but a visit to their village clarified that life has changed for the Bushmen.
 The village was a small cluster of huts and some sleeping nets.
-Faded Western clothes have replaced the traditional dress.
-For many years now, hunting has been highly restricted, as former hunting territories have become wildlife reserves.
-It is clear that the hunting and gathering era is over as a way of life, although the Bushmen still pursue some of these activities to supplement their meager diet.
+Faded Western clothes have replaced traditional dress.
+Hunting has been highly restricted for many years, as former hunting territories have become wildlife reserves.
+The hunting and gathering era is over as a way of life, although the Bushmen still pursue some of these activities to supplement their meager diet.
 Women, for instance, still go foraging for mangetti nuts, which are the size of hazelnuts, and a rich source of protein, to add to the cornmeal ration provided by the Namibian government.
-The Bushmen have had to adapt to their new ways of life, and are still in the process of doing so.
-In the meantime, it is clearly a struggle.
+The Bushmen have had to adapt to their new ways of life and are still in the process of doing so.
+In the meantime, it is a struggle.

-The description of the dance is best left to Elizabeth Marshall as she has seen it performed many times.
-In her book, “The Old Ways”, she describes the healing dance as follows: “to cure people and get the evil out of them the medicine man, or healer, will begin by washing his hands in the fire.
-He then will place one hand on the person’s chest, and one on their back, and will suck the evil from them.
-The medicine man often shudders and groans as he does this, and then will suddenly shriek the evil into the air.
-As Marshall also puts it, they sometimes dance themselves into a trance, they can also suddenly fling their arms into the air and with a piercing shriek crash to the ground.
+The dance description is best left to Elizabeth Marshall as she has seen it performed many times.
+In her book, “The Old Ways”, she describes the healing dance: “to cure people and get the evil out of them, the medicine man, or healer, will begin by washing his hands in the fire.
+He then will place one hand on the person’s chest and one on their back and will suck the evil from them.
+The medicine man often shudders and groans as he does this, then suddenly shrieks the evil into the air.”
+As Marshall also puts it, “they sometimes dance themselves into a trance, they can also suddenly fling their arms into the air and with a piercing shriek crash to the ground.”
 There could not be a more accurate description of what we witnessed.
 That evening the Bushmen were back to being Bushmen.